rmdls2b/lcg-alerts/README.md

 ---

+## Security

+The codebase implements standard authentication, rate limiting and webhook verification practices.
+The full source is available for audit.
+Found a vulnerability?
+Open an issue or email [contact@wallert.app](mailto:contact@wallert.app)

+---

 ## Contributing

 Wallert is in beta.
 Feedback, ideas, and contributions are welcome.
 - Open an issue or email [contact@wallert.app](mailto:contact@wallert.app)

 ---